Sí se puede

-"Sí, se puede" (Spanish for "Yes, it is possible" or, roughly, "Yes, we can"; [ˈsi se ˈpwe.ðe]) is the motto of the United Farm Workers of America, and has since been taken up by other activist groups.
-In 1972, during César Chávez's 25-day fast in Phoenix, Arizona, UFW's co-founder, Dolores Huerta, came up with the slogan.
-"Sí se puede" has long been a UFW guiding principle that has served to inspire accomplishment of goals.
+"Sí, se puede" (Spanish for "Yes, you can"; [ˈsi se ˈpwe.ðe]) is the motto of the United Farm Workers of America, and has since been taken up by other activist groups.
+UFW co-founder Dolores Huerta created the phrase in 1972 during César Chávez's 25-day fast in Phoenix, Arizona.
+"Sí se puede" has long been a UFW guiding principle that has inspired the accomplishment of goals.
 The phrase is a federally registered trademark of the UFW.
+It has been widely adopted by other labor unions and civil rights organizations, and drew widespread political and media attention as a rallying cry during the U.S. immigration reform protests.

-The phrase has been widely adopted by other labor unions and civil rights organizations and drew widespread political and media attention as a rallying cry during the U.S. immigration reform protests.
+The slogan has also been used in other countries, such as Spain and Venezuela.

 English translation

 "Sí se puede" is usually translated in English as "It can be done", or "Yes you can".
 The more literal translation that the United Farm Workers uses is "Yes, it can be done!"